Tuesday, December 31, 2024

 “I am awaiting your answer,” he prompted impatiently.

-Lobo’s face appeared on Geodor’s com-tab.
+Lobo’s face appeared on a com-tab hanging on the wall.

 “As you desire,” Lobo stated.